-Mercury metal has many applications.
-Because of its high-density mercury used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices.
+Mercury metal have many applications.
+Because of its high-density, mercury is used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices.

 The mercury compounds have many uses:

 - The Calomel – mercurous chloride ( Hg2Cl2) is used as a standard in electrochemical measurements and in medicine as a purgative.

 - The mercuric chloride – corrosive sublimate ( HgCl2 ) is used as an insecticide such as rat poison and disinfectant.

-- The Mercuric oxide is used in skin ointments.
+- Mercuric oxide is used in skin ointments.

 - Mercuric sulphate is used as a catalyst in organic chemistry.